-Respite may be provided through in-home or out-of-home agencies vendorized through Regional Center.
-In-Home Respite describes the service provided within the family home during the day time and does not include overnight supervision.
-Out-of-home respite describes the service provided outside of the family home for up to twenty-four hours in a setting that is vendored as such by RCEB.
-For consumers with medical needs, use of a nurse may be required.
+This policy describes out-of-home respite.
+(Please see the in home respite policy for respite in the family home.)
+This is a service provided outside of the family home.
+It may include overnight periods in a setting that is vendored as such by RCEB.
+For individuals with medical needs, a medical setting may be required.